jasonbayton/11ty/_src/blog/2025/10/device-trust-android-enterprise.md

 - Encryption and screen lock complexity
 - Play Protect status and network security

-These are provided as a _snapshot_ to the calling, approved application on-device, and can be called as often as required in order to ensure access is granted/denied based on a current, in-the-moment state.
+These are provided as a _snapshot_ to the calling application on-device, and can be called as often as required in order to ensure access is granted/denied based on a current, in-the-moment state.
 It makes for an extremely dynamic solution, with ongoing verification helping organisations enforce policies that adapt as conditions change.

 What does that mean?
 To pick a simple data point - access to resources may be granted under normal conditions, but should a user join an open Wi-Fi network?
 Immediate revocation.
 If that's too obvious an example, how about if a device hasn't updated its security patch level within 30/60/90 days?
 Access revoked.